 The Written in Red Foundation affirms its founder’s vision of striving to improve the quality of life for the citizens of Artesia and Southeast New Mexico.
 The Written in Red Foundation pursues this vision objectively by promoting education, supporting health care access, providing crisis assistance and offering spiritual guidance.

-Dr. Crit Caton - Executive Director
+Dr. Crit Caton - Scholarship Coordinator

 Crit grew up In Hobbs, New Mexico.
 He graduated from Hobbs High School.
 He attended NM Junior College, where he earned an Associates degree.
 He then attended Texas Tech University and received both his Bachelor’s and Master’s degrees in Education.
 He received his Doctorate from New Mexico State University.
 Crit comes from a family of educators.
 Crit impacted New Mexico public schools for over three decades as a teacher, coach, athletic director and administrator.